Lesson 14: Common Sense Education: Screen Out the Mean

 - Recognize the importance of engaging a trusted adult if the student experienced cyberbullying.

-- Print out a worksheet from the link above (page 6) for each student.
+- Print out a worksheet and assessment for each student.

-- Print or display the Online Safety Poster - Student Handout for the class to see.
+- Print or display the Online Safety Poster for the class to see.

-- Screen Out the Mean - Teacher Prep Guide
+- Screen Out the Mean - Assessment Answer Key

 - Common Sense Education - Website